libsdl-org/SDL_gpu_shadercross/README.txt

 For SPIRV translation, this library depends on SPIRV-Cross: https://github.com/KhronosGroup/SPIRV-Cross For compiling to DXIL, dxcompiler.dll and dxil.dll are required (or your platform's equivalent).
+These dependencies can be obtained in the Vulkan SDK: https://vulkan.lunarg.com/ It is strongly recommended that you ship these dependencies along with your application.
 For compiling to DXBC, d3dcompiler_47 is shipped with Windows.
 Other platforms require vkd3d-utils.

 This library is under the zlib license, see LICENSE.txt for details.